 A person who disrupts the educational process or whose presence is detrimental to the morals, health, safety, academic learning, or discipline of the pupils or who loiters in schools or on school grounds, is guilty of a misdemeanor.

-Any complaint about the District, including instruction, discipline, District personnel policy, procedure or curriculum, should be referred through proper administrative channels before it is presented to the Board.
+Any complaint about the District, including instruction, discipline, District personnel policy, procedure, or curriculum, should be referred through proper administrative channels before it is presented to the Board.
 All complaints should be resolved through proper channels in the following order:

 Teacher or Staff